-Most acute sinus infections can be treated within 7-14 days.
+Most acute sinusitis can be treated within 7-14 days.
 However, some acute sinusitis may last longer.
 When the infection lasts longer than 3 months, it is known as a chronic infection.
 Its treatment is more complex and may require surgical intervention.

-Do I have to take antibiotics to treat a sinus infection?
+Do I have to take antibiotics to treat sinusitis?